 Composed primarily of residents and fellows across training programs to serve as a “mixing chamber” for trainees to promote collaboration.
 The three core elements of the program include regular mixers, competitive grant funding to work with a Stanford medical student, and a mentoring program where scholars have the opportunity to mentor medical students.
 Interested trainees can send an email to their program director or department chair with a summary of why they are interested in joining SPSS and a copy of their CV (nominations generally accepted July-September of each year).
 More information can be found at: http://med.stanford.edu/ssps.html

 A year-long development program in medical education designed to introduce clinical educators to fundamental concepts in education.
 The seminars are high-yield, relevant, and interactive, providing practical tips for bedside teaching, curriculum development, and education research.
 The program also offers an honors certificate for those that attend at least 7 seminars and complete a scholarly project.
 Seminars are held 5:15-6:30 PM on the first Wednesday of every month from August through June.

 Interactive grant writing workshop designed for all fellows in the Department of Pediatrics.
-Dates from October 2nd through January 22nd 2018.
-The goal is to teach fundamentals of grant writing with a completed CHRI grant ready for the February 2018 submission deadline.
+The goal is to teach the fundamentals of grant writing with a completed CHRI grant designed to meet any major grant deadline submissions.
 Contact Bonnie Halpern-Felsher with questions.

-ICCR provides a one week (five days/4 evenings) immersion course for new clinical investigators, senior residents, fellows, and junior faculty interested in pursuing careers in clinical and translational research.
+ICCR provides a one week immersion course for new clinical investigators, senior residents, fellows, and junior faculty interested in pursuing careers in clinical and translational research.
 Nomination deadlines ~ July each year and courses are held ~ September.